opaciorkowski/RAG/README.md

 - Rewrite query — optimize user input before retrieval
 - Use reranker — reorders context chunks by relevance
 - Prompt style — control reasoning: step-by-step, CoT, ReAct
+- Check logs — see what is going on inside the app
+- Import documents — test RAG on your own PDFs

 ---